Brittany Matthews Shares Loving Message For New Fiance Patrick Mahomes Ahead Of Thursday Night Kickoff

-Brittany Matthews had her big day earlier in the month, and now it’s her finance’s turn.
-The newly engaged 25-year-old took to Instagram to wish the best of luck to her fiancee, Kansas City Chiefs quarterback Patrick Mahomes, as his team prepares to kick off the NFL season on Thursday night.
+Brittany Matthews had her big day earlier in the month, and now it’s her fiance’s turn.
+The newly engaged 25-year-old took to Instagram to wish the best of luck to her future husband, Kansas City Chiefs quarterback Patrick Mahomes, as his team prepares to kick off the NFL season on Thursday night.
 Mahomes and the Chiefs are hosting the Houston Texans in the first action since he led the team to a Super Bowl title.

 A few hours ahead of kickoff, Matthews took to her Instagram stories to share a picture of the former NFL MVP wearing a face mask and a jersey of the Kansas City Monarchs as he appeared to be on his way to the stadium for the season opener.